-Staff and governors at St Chad's CofE Nursery & Infant School will have an induction appropriate to their roles, which will include organisation vision/ethos, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.
-New staff will also receive information about systems within St Chad's CofE Nursery & Infant School which support safeguarding, including online safety and copies of policies; this includes:
+Staff and governors at our school will have an induction appropriate to their roles, which will include organisation vision and ethos, aspirations for its learners, and expectations of all staff, as well as what is considered acceptable and what is not.

+All new staff will undergo an induction process where they will receive information about systems within the school which support safeguarding, including online safety and copies of policies, as detailed on the DDAT Induction Checklist.